AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/stars-and-flames/set-score-fields-to-be-used-for-stars-and-flames-in-sales-insight.md

 >
 >**Admin Permissions Required**

-By default, Marketo Sales Insight uses the&nbsp;**Lead Score**&nbsp;field to calculate stars and flames.
+By default, Marketo Sales Insight uses the **Lead Score** field to calculate stars and flames.
 But if you want to pick a different field, here's how:

 >[!TIP]
 >